BeauBeannie/tinguhasabulan/README.md

 Follow these steps to install **Tinguha sa Bulan**:

 1. **Download the Game**
-   Visit the [latest release](https://github.com/BeauBeannie/tinguhasabulan/releases/tag/v1.0.0) and download the APK file.
-   Or use this [direct link](https://github.com/BeauBeannie/tinguhasabulan/releases/download/v1.0.0/TsB.apk) to download the game directly.
+   Visit the [latest release](https://github.com/BeauBeannie/tinguhasabulan/releases/tag/v1.0.0) and download the APK file or use this [direct link](https://github.com/BeauBeannie/tinguhasabulan/releases/download/v1.0.0/TsB.apk) to download the game directly.

 2. **Install the Game on Android**
    Locate the downloaded `.apk` file on your Android device and tap it to install.
 You may need to allow app installations from unknown sources.